 Starting salaries

-GDCh members can find more information on career entry salaries at MyGDCh.
+GDCh members can find more information on salaries for new entrants to the profession at MyGDCh.
 You can access the area reserved for members by entering your membership number and password at the top left of this page.
-The starting salaries can be found under "special offers" and then "salaries".
+You can find the starting salaries under "special offers" and then "salaries".

-In the GDCh graduate brochure "Career entry in chemistry" you will find overview articles on the topics of the world of work, career entry and the future as well as the chapter on money with information on starting salaries for chemistry graduates as well as scholarships and research funds for young scientists.
+In the GDCh graduate brochure "Starting a career in chemistry" you will find overview articles on the topics of the world of work, starting a career and the future, as well as the chapter on money with information on starting salaries for chemistry graduates as well as scholarships and research funding for young scientists.

-The graphic below and the additional information on this page provide a rough overview of the starting salaries of Chemists in Civil Service, inside and outside the chemical industry.
+The following graphic and the additional information on this page provide a rough overview of the starting salaries of Chemists in Civil Service, within and outside the chemical industry.

-The maximum value should only be given as a salary expectation if all the requirements are met and the match between your own qualifications and the job advertisement is optimal.
+Only if all requirements are met and the fit between your own qualifications and the job advertisement is optimal should the maximum value be stated as salary expectations.

 Salaries in the chemical industry